onzfonz/comp227/src/content/6/en/part6d.md

 )(NewNote)
 ```

-In this alternative definition, <i>mapDispatchToProps</i> is a function that *connect* will invoke by passing to it the *dispatch* function as its parameter.
+In this alternative definition, `mapDispatchToProps` is a function that `connect` will invoke by passing to it the `dispatch` function as its parameter.
 The return value of the function is an object that defines a group of functions that get passed to the connected component as props.
-Our example defines the function passed as the <i>createNote</i> prop:
+Our example defines the function passed as the `createNote` prop:

 ```js
 value => {